NOAA-OWP/inundation-mapping/CONTRIBUTING.md

     ```
     git push --set-upstream origin <your branch>
     ```
-    For subsquent pushs, you will simple run "git push".
+    For subsequent pushs, you will simple run "git push".

 2. Submit a pull request on [inundation-mapping's GitHub page](https://github.com/NOAA-OWP/inundation-mapping).